nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 !!! tip

-    Command-line arguments take one dash (-) for Nextflow options, two dashes (--) for pipeline parameters.
+    Command-line arguments take one dash (-) for Nextflow options, two dashes (--) for workflow parameters.

 ### Takeaway